buildkite/on-demand/agent-composer/README.md

 otherwise configurable.

-Using a CloudFormation macro allows passing the list of secrets and environment variables to include which substacks don't currently allow.
+Using a CloudFormation Macro allows passing the list of secrets and environment variables to include which substacks don't currently allow.

 The Lambda for this transform and the associated `AWS::CloudFormation::Macro`